How to Track Facebook Ads in Google Analytics 4: An Overview

 2. Add the parameters and values that will be used in the UTM tag.

-Add the generated UTM link to the Facebook ad campaign
+Add the Generated UTM Link to the Facebook Ad Campaign

-Tracking Facebook ads data in Google Analytics 4
+Facebook Ads Tracking in Google Analytics 4

-After you add UTM tags to your links, you can analyze traffic from Facebook in the following Google Analytics 4 reports:
+After you add UTM tags to your links, you can analyze traffic from Facebook visitors in the following Google Analytics 4 reports:

 Acquisition Overview